pawel-kaleta/pawel-kaleta.github.io/_posts/2024-01-13-Dysponent-Surowcowy.md

 ![Picture 1](/assets/DysponentSurowcowy_Full.png)

-“Resources Administrator”, a tool for an MMO RTS browser game Tribal Wars written in JavaScript.
+“Resources Administrator”, a tool for an MMO RTS browser game Tribal Wars written in **JavaScript**.
 It is officially approved for usage by the staff of the polish version of the game and I keep updating and supporting it (v2.1.1.0 is live).
 It got quite the attention of the community and was received unanimously positively.

 [![GitHub](https://img.shields.io/badge/GitHub--red.svg?style=social&logo=github)](https://github.com/pawel-kaleta/TribalWars/blob/master/Dysponent_Surowcowy_2.js)